microsoft/PyCodeGPT/apicoder/CodeGenAPI/README.md

 > (1) Prompting API information set is useful on private-library oriented code generation task.

-> (2) Which is the best of the API prompt ways including Perfect, Top-$N$, and Human?
-As a general matter, Perfect, Human, and Top-$N$ produce progressively decreasing benefits.
-However, Top-$N$ is in occasion superior than Perfect as the noise exists when training the model.
-Also, we observe that Top-$1$,$2$ usually works better than Top-$3$,$5$ because the latter introduces more noise APIs.
+> (2) Which is the best of the API prompt ways including Perfect, Top-N, and Human?
+As a general matter, Perfect, Human, and Top-N produce progressively decreasing benefits.
+However, Top-N is in occasion superior than Perfect as the noise exists when training the model.
+Also, we observe that Top-1,2 usually works better than Top-3,5 because the latter introduces more noise APIs.

 > (3) Our continual pre-trained model does better at invoking APIs than to its base model, and thus can further elevate the performance of code generation for private libraries in majority of scenarios.